ElevenJune/todo-app-rust/README.md

 ## Usage/Examples

-- todo add test
+`todo add task` adds a new task with priority 0

-- todo add high_priority_task 10
+`todo add high_priority_task 10` adds a new task with priority 10

-- todo //will call todo list
+`todo` (does the same as `todo list`) lists the tasks

+`todo rename 0 normal_task` renames the first task

+`todo priority 0 2` changes the priority of the first task to 2

+`todo remove 0`

 ## Crates used
 - serde_json : serialization to json
-- colorized : colored terminal output
+- colored : colored terminal output
 - clap : command line argument parser
+- thiserror : custom errors / unified erros
+- dialoguer : confirmation message